Florida’s Original Tourist Destination

 Today, Hamilton County retains its agricultural heritage while also embracing modernization and sustainable growth.
 It offers a small-town atmosphere and a rich natural environment, making it an attractive destination for both residents and visitors alike.
 The history of Hamilton County serves as a foundation for its present and future, reminding us of the importance of preserving heritage while embracing progress.

-This timeline provides a concise overview of the key events in the history of Hamilton County, Florida.
+This timeline provides a condensed summary of the historical journey of Hamilton County, Florida.

 • 1826 - Hamilton County is created and named after Alexander Hamilton, the first United States Secretary of the Treasury.